 Free Online Leadership and History Course:

 Winston Churchill and Statesmanship.
 Hillsdale College offers numerous free online courses about history, character and literature.
 “Winston Churchill was the greatest statesman of the 20th century and one of the greatest in all of history…a close study of Churchill’s words and deeds offers timeless lessons about the virtues, especially prudence, required for great statesmanship.”
 Perfect for you or your young adult.
-Click here to view and/or take this free course.
+Take this free course.